ldelt/PLT-Phenotypes-Model/README.md

 You can run the model in two ways:

 1. **Using Jupyter Notebook**
-   Launch the model via the `run_model.ipynb` notebook using JupyterLab.
+   Launch the model via the `run_model.ipynb` notebook using Google Colab.

 2. **Using Python Script**
    To install the necessary libraries, run `pip3 install -r requirements.txt` in the terminal.